More than 400 policies available

 Often, we find a week or two simply isn't enough to properly unwind, or to see all the sights of the place we're visiting.
 But if you're planning a trip of more than one month, there are a number of insurance implications to consider.
 Here are some things to think about when comparing long-stay travel insurance policies.

-When travelling for an extended period of time you will need to opt for long-stay travel insurance – not to be confused with backpacker cover…
+When travelling for an extended period of time it’s likely you’ll need a specialist policy to cover your travel.
+For example, long-stay travel insurance – not to be confused with backpacker cover…

-As with standard policies, a long-stay travel insurance policy will cover you for medical expenses, cancellation, and baggage, etc. However, long-term travel insurance may include other cover, given the various activities people undertake on extended trips, such as working abroad.
+As with standard policies, a comprehensive long-stay travel insurance policy should cover you for medical expenses, cancellation, and baggage, etc. However, long-term travel insurance may include other cover, given the various activities people undertake on extended trips, such as working abroad.

 Reading the terms and conditions of your policy is vital to ensuring you don't fall foul of any clause that you were not aware of...

 For a start, you need to check that the countries you plan to visit aren't excluded on the policy you pick.
 Some policies, for example, only offer European cover, while others are worldwide; countries that are excluded from worldwide policies will also typically be the countries that the Foreign Office considers dangerous to visit.
 As with any aspects of cover, if in doubt, ask the insurer.

 As with standard policies, you'll find you're not usually covered for pre-existing medical conditions – but be sure to disclose these when you apply for cover.